cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 > Then, on June 16, the tech site Mashable published a post with an eye-catching headline: "This Ethereum-Based Project Could Change
 > How We Think About Digital Art."
 >
-> Within 24 hours, all the Punks were gone; one man who saw the post amassed 758 of them.
+> Within 24 hours, all the punks were gone; one man who saw the post amassed 758 of them.
 >
 > (Source: [The 10,000 [Pixel Punk] Faces That Launched an Non-Fungible [Art] Token Revolution](https://www.wired.com/story/the-10000-faces-that-launched-an-nft-revolution/),  Wired, November 2021)